PATH TO PANACEA

-If you've got a Jr. Chef in need of nourishing, engaging, and delicious culinary adventures from the comfort of your own home, we're here for you!
+If you've got a Jr. Chef seeking nourishing, engaging, and delicious culinary adventures we're here for you!
 For us, the kitchen is a safe and fun place to explore, ask questions, and learn.
 Food connects the family and the community and cooking for others shows that we care.
 We are excited to create a space where kids can connect, reflect, gain confidence, and explore with all of their senses.
-This platform will bring interactive live virtual culinary experiences directly into your home.
-Kids will be able to ask questions in real-time, connect with other enthusiastic young chefs, and share their progress as we cook and practice techniques resulting in delicious family memories.
+Our live and virtual experiences will transport young learners to a safe space where they can get creative while exploring new foods and flavors.
+Kids will be able to ask questions, connect with other enthusiastic young chefs, and share their progress as we cook and practice techniques resulting in delicious family memories.

 21-Day Racial Equity